medusa-gorgon/salad-designer/README.md

   - **currentStock** => number of salads in stock.

 - We've got a database with next week's available products, here are some notes:
-  - The main working unit for salad making will be a "**serving**".
+  - The main working unit for salad making is a "**serving**".
-  - There's also a **weight per serving** (in grams as of now), so that we can send a comprehensive order to the producer at the end of the process.
+  - There's also a **weight per serving** (in grams as of now).
   - Each product belongs to a specific supplier.
   - Here's the product schema:
     - id => integer
     - name => string
-    - costPerServing => float
+    - costPerServing => float (euros)
-    - gramsPerServing => integer
+    - weightPerServing => integer (grams)
     - hoursFresh => integer
     - supplierId => integer

+- There's a bit of business logic in our DataService, and more can be added if needed.
+The basic info present is:
+  - Target weight per salad type.
+  - Target cost per salad type.
+  - Price per salad type.

+The first and basic part of this project is the development of the forementioned tool.

+#### Additional tasks
+Optionally you may choose to engage in the following extra tasks:

-- There are a handful of suppliers:
+- There are a handful of suppliers and a bunch of subscriptions:
-  - We want to know how much we'll need to order from each, after the planning is done.
+  - (\*) We want to know how much we'll need to order from each, after the planning is done.
   - Supplier schema:
     - id => integer
     - name => string

+  - Subscription schema:
+    - id => integer
+    - name => string
+    - type => string
+    - weekdays => array of integers (1-5)

-  - (\*) Additionally, we might want to calculate when to order what, to ensure freshness.
+  - (\*) Additionally, we might want to calculate what products to order each day of the week, to ensure freshness.
 Here are the rules for purchasing:
     - We need to ensure freshness.
     - We need to cut costs by ordering as much quantity as possible each time.

-- There's a bit of business logic in our DataService, and more can be added if needed.

 - (\*) Additionally, we can create a simple(?) planner for the manufacture following the design of the salads.
+Sorting of salad ingredients by drag and drop would be useful for this one.